The Video Game Characters That Inform My #GameDevFashion

 Okay, so I am by no stretch of the imagination someone who is knowledgeable about fashion.
-My wardrobe consists of a lot of neutrals, and then whatever else my best friend has forced me to buy to try and help me break out of my habit of only wearing black, white, and variations of beige and grey.
+My wardrobe consists of a lot of neutrals, and then whatever else my best friend has forced me to buy to try and help me break out of my habit of only wearing black, white, and variations of beiges and greys.
 I'm not not fashionable; it just takes me a while to get what looks good and what I feel good in.
 For game jams, sometimes I rock a maxi skirt with a high slit up the side, or jean shorts and an oversized Godzilla tee.
 It all depends on my mood.

-Clothing as a woman in games can be a contentious thing (either professionally or personally), especially when planning on attending industry events like the Game Developers Conference (GDC, going on right now in San Francisco), IndieCade, and PAX.
+Clothing as a woman in games can be a contentious thing (either professionally or personally), especially when planning on attending industry events like the Game Developers Conference (GDC, on right now in San Francisco), IndieCade and PAX.
 Maddy Myers wrote a great article for Paste in 2014, discussing the thought process behind why she dresses the way she does at game industry events, and a lot of it resonated with me.
 When women have to navigate male-dominated industries, the way we dress is going to become a topic of conversation.

 When I was at PAX East in 2015, promoting a game I was doing marketing support for, I noticed a change in the way people responded to me based on how I dressed.
 The first day I wore a graphic tee and ripped jeans, and there was nothing to really report.
 The second day, though, I wore a high-waisted skirt and a dark-blue tank top, and immediately people started treating me differently.
 I got more unsolicited comments on how I dressed.
 Looks lingered a little bit longer, and in places they didn't the day before.
-People were nicer to me.
+People were also nicer to me.
 People were meaner to me.
 It was weird.

 I didn't think about any of this before going out that day at PAX.
 I was thinking about the game and who I wanted to play it; how sore my feet were going to be, because those booths are not kind to feet; and which of my international friends I'd be able to meet up with.
 But now, planning my trip to this April's IndieCade in New York as an independent game-maker and freelance critic, it's something I'm thinking about again.
 A lot.